-Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
-Ashton's MOP describes the rehabilitation objectives and Ashton works towards achieving those objectives supported by a detailed monitoring plan.
-Principle 2 - Undertake progressive rehabilitation Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining.
-Rehabilitation undertaken to its maximum extent.
-Remaining disturbed areas are actively utilised with the current underground operations.
-Principle 3 - Minimise time that disturbed areas are left without vegetation Companies should actively seek to minimise the time that land is left without cover during mining.
+Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Short and medium-term planning is undertaken with Mine Planners on a weekly basis which includes the discussion of future areas to be rehabilitated in accordance with the MOP.
+Wambo Coal utilises a specialist rehabilitation contractor.
+Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
+Principle 2 - Undertake progressive rehabilitation Rehabilitation is undertaken in accordance with the MOP.
+Areas rehabilitated during the 2017 reporting period included Montrose East and the Rug Dump which are located adjacent to active mining areas.
+Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining.
+Principle 3 - Minimise time that disturbed areas are left without vegetation Medium and long-term rehabilitation planning has been integrated in the MOP process to allow rehabilitation to commence at the earliest possibility operational time.
+Companies should actively seek to minimise the time that land is left without cover during mining.
 This should include: Taking steps to ensure that rehabilitation is commenced within 12 months of land becoming available for rehabilitation Utilising methods of temporary rehabilitation 1 , such as aerial seeding of over burden and other disturbed areas where permanent rehabilitation has not commenced.
-All available areas have been covered as per the MOP.
-MOP describes temporary covering for minor works undertaken.
 Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
-The following areas should be considered to have priority: As above
+The following areas should be considered to have priority: Areas that have the greatest impact on visual The Montrose East waste dump was rehabilitated during the 2016 and 2017 reporting period which is highly visible to the public from the Golden Highway between Jerrys Plains and Warkworth. amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.